Health Care Guide Information

 Diagnostic tests to diagnose leukemia

-Following are the tests to diagnose
+The following are the tests to diagnose leukemia

-• Peripheral Smear: Peripheral smear contains blast cells shown in %.eg 90%, 80%, etc.
+• Peripheral Smear: Peripheral smear contains blast cells, shown in %.eg 90%, 80%, etc.

 • Bone Marrow Biopsy: Furthermore, this test is carried out to rule out the type of leukemia.
 Moreover, a biopsy reveals the exact type of cells involved, and based on the type of cancer, your oncologist suggests/decides the kind of treatment.
-Bone marrow biopsy is the standard gold test to diagnose leukemia
+Bone marrow biopsy is the standard gold test to diagnose leukemia.

 Causes and Risk Factors of Leukemia

-The exact cause of leukemia /blood cancer is unknown but some risk factors could be the leading cause of blood cancer.
+The exact cause of leukemia /blood cancer is unknown, but some risk factors could be the leading cause of blood cancer.

 • Exposure to Radiation: Moreover, unnecessary exposure to radiation can cause blood cancer